open-ephys/commutators/README.md

   target position.
 Remote commands sent when a button is being pressed are ignored.

-- __LED__: pressing the LED turns it off (e.g for cases where it presents an unwanted visual stimulus).
-Pressing it again turns it back on.
+- __LED__: pressing the LED will toggled on and off (e.g for cases where it presents an unwanted visual stimulus).

 ### Remote control interface
 When manual buttons are not being pressed, the commutator accepts JSON-encoded